softlayer/sl-ember-components/README.md

 ## Install this addon as a Node module

 ```
-npm install --save sl-components
+npm install --save-dev sl-ember-components

 ```

 ## Run its blueprint

 ```
-ember generate sl-components
+ember generate sl-ember-components

 ```

 ## Examples and documentation on how to use each component

-Examples and documentation on how to use each component can be viewed at http://softlayer.github.io/sl-components/
+Examples and documentation on how to use each component can be viewed at http://softlayer.github.io/sl-ember-components/